 Built in 1625, the Museum Gustavianum was the original wing of Uppsala University.
 Today, it is regarded as the city’s premier museum, housing the Museum of Nordic Antiquities, the Victoria Museum of Egyptian antiquities and the University's cultural history collections.

-As a guest staying at the Park Inn by Radisson Uppsala you could not be closer to this collection of museums, which is less than a fifteen minute walk away.
+As a guest staying at the Park Inn by Radisson Uppsala, you could not be closer to this collection of museums, which is less than a 15-minute walk away.
 Enjoy a restorative night’s sleep in the superior beds in this stylish hotel in Uppsala

 before setting off for one of the most visual and fun history lessons you will ever have.